department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 * **spec** [required]: A structure that contains information about the system.
 The `spec` structure includes the following properties.
     * **owner** [required]: The team that owns the event-consuming system.
 If this is set to the name of a GitHub team within the VA's GitHub organization, this field will link to a page with details about the team in CODE VA.
     * **domain** [optional]: The VA domain in which a particular system exists.
 Possible values might be: `claims status`, `health`, `appointments`, `benefits`, etc.
     * **subscribesToEvent** [required]: An array of strings.
 Each string must match the `metadata.name` value of a producer's `catalog-info.yaml` file.
-This field is used to relate the system to the events that it consumes.
-All consumers of an event will be displayed on the Event Details page.
+This field is used to relate the system to the events that it consumes and to display the system on each related event's CODE VA catalog entry.

 ## Logs